balena-io/debugging-masterclass/README.md

 A device with a VPN Only status is not able to apply any new changes made such as deploying new releases, applying service configuration values, or switching to local mode.
 However, it is accessible via SSH or the web terminal.
 Performing an action such as rebooting or restarting containers might work, but most likely will not.
 This is because the device loses its Heartbeat if it's not communicating with the API, which is usually when the Supervisor on the device is not running or crashing.
 Since we have VPN access, we can SSH into the device and investigate further.

-#### 12.3 What do these states mean for my app ?

-A device can be Heartbeat or VPN Only and still have full internet access, which means your app may be deployed and continuing to run without interruption.
-However, in the case of VPN Only, future updates will not be deployed until the Supervisor on the device is fixed.

 ## Conclusion

 In this masterclass, you've learned how to deal with balena devices as a support agent.
 You should now be confident enough to:

-* Request access from a customer and access their device, including 'offline' devices on the same network as one that is 'online'.
+- Request access from a customer and access their device, including 'offline' devices on the same network as one that is 'online'.
-* Run diagnostics checks and understand their results.
+- Run diagnostics checks and understand their results.
-* Understand the core balenaOS services that make up the system, including the ability to read journals from those services, as well as stopping, starting and restarting them.
+- Understand the core balenaOS services that make up the system, including the ability to read journals from those services, as well as stopping, starting and restarting them.
-* Enable persistent logs, and then examine them when required.
+- Enable persistent logs, and then examine them when required.
-* Diagnose and handle a variety of network issues.
+- Diagnose and handle a variety of network issues.
-* Understand and work with the `config.json` configuration file.
+- Understand and work with the `config.json` configuration file.
-* Understand the Supervisor's role, including key concepts.
+- Understand the Supervisor's role, including key concepts.
-* Understand the balenaEngine's role, including key concepts.
+- Understand the balenaEngine's role, including key concepts.
-* Be able to look at kernel logs, and determine some common faults.
+- Be able to look at kernel logs, and determine some common faults.
-* Work with media issues, including dealing with full media, working with customer data, and diagnosing corruption issues.
+- Work with media issues, including dealing with full media, working with customer data, and diagnosing corruption issues.
-* Understand why your device's status is Online (Heartbeat Only) or Online (VPN Only) and how it can be impacting your app.
+- Understand why your device's status is Online (Heartbeat Only) or Online (VPN Only) and how it can be impacting your app.